inglombardi/bluethoot_pipe_realtime_system/README.md

 The cow transmits Bluetooth packets through a tag; a fixed anchor receives these transmissions and computes their **Angle of Arrival (AoA)**.
 By knowing both the anchor's and tag's height, and after applying filtering to smooth the data, the system computes the 1D position of the cow in real time.

+## Project Analysis and Specifications
+The primary goal of this project is to develop a real-time position tracking system for livestock (specifically cows) using Bluetooth Low Energy (BLE) technology.
+The system is designed to estimate the 1D position of a tagged cow by computing the Angle of Arrival (AoA) of BLE signals.
+This estimation is refined using signal preprocessing and filtering techniques.
+The project architecture prioritizes scalability, low-latency, and modularity, and is implemented using a hybrid software stack: C for real-time signal transformation and Python for data orchestration and filtering.

+The overall system is designed to be automated, maintainable, and easily testable, with a strong emphasis on data integrity and inter-process communication (IPC) via Linux named pipes (FIFOs).

+The architecture supports horizontal scaling, where additional anchors and tag IDs can be added with minimal code changes.
+The use of named pipes ensures modularity, making it easy to plug in additional filters or transform stages.
+This design anticipates integration into edge computing platforms or cloud-streaming pipelines with real-time analytics.

+The system assumes a Linux-based environment (native or via WSL).

+Input data is expected to be mostly well-formed; malformed lines are ignored without crashing.

+The AoA → 1D mapping relies on fixed anchor height and BLE tag height.

+Real-time behavior is emulated using CSV input streams but designed for hardware integration.

+The project does not strictly follow SOLID or OOP patterns due to the procedural nature of the real-time processing.

+The system MUST includes:

+1. Error handling for missing or malformed input data.

+2. Automated cleanup of temporary files and processes.

+3. A comprehensive test suite with test cases covering: Named pipe creation, Data integrity across pipes, Output correctness, Performance on large datasets, Robustness under malformed or concurrent input scenarios

+## Data Source

+input.csv : input samples of the Data Processor ---> Not Available (NDA) output.csv : output filtered samples of the Data Processor ---> Not Available (NDA) expected_output.csv : expected output samples of the Data Processor ---> Not Available (NDA)

+## Acronym
+NDA = Non Disclosure Agreement
+BLE = Bluethoot Low Energy
+TC = Test Case

+# [2] My PROJECT IMPLEMENTATION: Global Solution
+In this README.md I show a global solution of SOFTWARE DESIGN AND TESTING FOR QUALITY ASSURANCE with:

+1. workflow in a Single Responsibility Principle Overview (for each phase) (see section #2, this section)
+2. technologies chosen for this project  (see section #3)
+3. software modules and coupling architecture (dependency) (see section #7)
+4. Test plan and test cases to test this global system (see section #4)
+5. Comment about source code (NOT OPEN SOURCE, but you must request me to share it)  (see section #5, #6, #7 and #8)
+6. Pills about Linux and Programming languages  (see section #9 and #10)

 ______________________________________
 The workflow is composed by 5 phases:
 ______________________________________